Jason Wright, in HBO interview, discusses racism in NFL, efforts to change Washington Football Team’s culture

 Three weeks into this offseason, Washington made more history when it hired Martin Mayhew as general manager, making Washington the only NFL team with minorities as president, general manager and head coach.
 It also promoted Jennifer King to assistant running backs coach, making her the first Black woman named as a full-time coaching assistant in the NFL.

 “One of the things we’re celebrating is the diverse leadership that we’ve brought in and what this represents at this moment in this time, and people are talking about that substantially,” Wright said.
-“What we’ve done on the business side, we have turned over 90 percent of my senior business staff and we’ve brought in women, we’ve brought in people of color, not just for those purposes but because we know if we have a diverse team, we actually get the better outcomes.”
+“What we’ve done on the business side, we have turned over 90 percent of my senior business staff, and we’ve brought in women, we’ve brought in people of color, not just for those purposes but because we know if we have a diverse team, we actually get the better outcomes.”

 Yet Wright remains acutely aware that biases may linger.